muenzaniso/biblegateway-votd/readme.txt

 2. Activate the plugin in the 'Plugins' page in WordPress.
 3. Optionally set your defaults from the settings page.
 4. Add the Bible VOTD widget to your sidebar.
 Or,
-5. Type `[bible-votd]` in the page or post content where you want the verse to appear.
+5. Type `[biblevotd]` in the page or post content where you want the verse to appear.

 == Frequently Asked Questions ==

-= What versions are for supported when including the verse? =
+= What translations are for supported when including the verse? =

 * ASV = American Standard Version
 * AMP = Amplified Bible